 \subsubsection{Interactive Feature Adaptation}

-An individual ISTA adapter enables feature adaptation from one modality to the other, and thus two adapters are required for bidirectional interaction between RGB-ANN and event-SNN branches.
-In addition, inspired by \cite{chen_bidirectional_2024}, we further embed ISTA adapters into both the MSA and MLP stages, resulting in four ISTA adapters for each transformer encoder layer.
+An individual ISTA adapter enables feature adaptation from one modality to the other.
+Therefore, two adapters are required for bidirectional interaction between RGB-ANN and Event-SNN branches.
+Inspired by \cite{chen_bidirectional_2024}, we further embed ISTA adapters into both the MSA and MLP stages, resulting in four ISTA adapters for each transformer encoder layer.

-As illustrated in \cref{fig:istastrack-arch} and \cref{fig:ista-adapter}(c), in the $k$-th transformer encoder layer, the event-SNN branch receives complementary information from the RGB-ANN branch through two ISTA adapters.
+As illustrated in \cref{fig:istastrack-arch} and \cref{fig:ista-adapter}(c), in the $k$-th transformer encoder layer, the Event-SNN branch receives complementary information from the RGB-ANN branch through two ISTA adapters.
 The feature updates are formulated as